Cody-W-Tucker/Research/Definitions/SOAR.md

 #### Positive Outcomes

-- **Enhanced Problem-Solving**: [[SOAR]]'s ability to reason through goals and subgoals makes it effective in complex problem-solving scenarios, enhancing productivity and decision-making.[^3]
+- **Enhanced Problem-Solving**: SOAR's ability to reason through goals and subgoals makes it effective in complex problem-solving scenarios, enhancing productivity and decision-making.[^3]
-- **Improved Human-Machine Interaction**: [[SOAR]]'s natural language understanding and complex reasoning capabilities make it suitable for applications like chatbots and virtual assistants, improving user experience.[^3]
+- **Improved Human-Machine Interaction**: SOAR's natural language understanding and complex reasoning capabilities make it suitable for applications like chatbots and virtual assistants, improving user experience.[^3]
-- **Cognitive Modeling**: [[SOAR]] is used to model human cognition, providing insights into human decision-making processes and cognitive behaviors.[^3]
+- **Cognitive Modeling**: SOAR is used to model human cognition, providing insights into human decision-making processes and cognitive behaviors.[^3]

 #### Negative Outcomes

-- **Complexity and Scalability**: [[SOAR]]'s modular structure, while beneficial, can become overly complex, making it challenging to scale for very large applications without significant computational resources.[^1]
+- **Complexity and Scalability**: SOAR's modular structure, while beneficial, can become overly complex, making it challenging to scale for very large applications without significant computational resources.[^1]
-- **Dependence on Knowledge Encoding**: The effectiveness of [[SOAR]] depends heavily on the quality and completeness of the encoded knowledge, which can be time-consuming and costly to develop.[^1]
+- **Dependence on Knowledge Encoding**: The effectiveness of SOAR depends heavily on the quality and completeness of the encoded knowledge, which can be time-consuming and costly to develop.[^1]

 ## Actual Outcomes

 ### Positive Outcomes

-- **Virtual Humans and Game AIs**: [[SOAR]] has been successfully used in simulating virtual humans and developing AI agents for games like StarCraft and Minecraft, showcasing its ability to integrate complex reasoning and spatial reasoning.[^1]
+- **Virtual Humans and Game AIs**: SOAR has been successfully used in simulating virtual humans and developing AI agents for games like StarCraft and Minecraft, showcasing its ability to integrate complex reasoning and spatial reasoning.[^1]
 - **NTD-Soar**: This simulation of the NASA Test Director demonstrated SOAR's capability in integrating multiple cognitive capabilities, such as natural-language processing and problem-solving.[^1]

 ### Negative Outcomes